RequiemB/SAMP-Server-Manager/README.md

 A Discord Bot to get SA-MP server information and send RCON commands written in Python.
 (RCON Commands are not implemented at the moment because the library [samp_query](https://github.com/Cheaterman/samp-query) doesn't support them yet.)

+You can use the [invite link](https://discord.com/api/oauth2/authorize?client_id=740603763118702662&permissions=414464723008&scope=bot%20applications.commands) to invite the bot to your server.

 ![image](https://img.shields.io/badge/discord.py-2.2.3-blue.svg) ![image](https://img.shields.io/badge/Python-3.10-blue.svg)

 ## Self-Hosted Instance

+If you can't figure out how to host your own instance, you can invite my hosted bot to your server using the [invite link](https://discord.com/api/oauth2/authorize?client_id=740603763118702662&permissions=414464723008&scope=bot%20applications.commands).

 To run the bot yourself, you need to do the following steps: